hyperledger/iroha-2-docs/src/guide/advanced/queries.md

 ::: info

-As of writing, most queries can not be filtered, but can be [paginated](#pagination).
+In the LTS version of Iroha 2, most queries can not sorted, but can be [paginated](#pagination) and [filtered](#filters).
 As such, some queries, which we'll mark with a warning sign, should be used with great care, and you should think about the pagination scheme for them.

+The stable version of Iroha 2 implements [sorting](#sorting) that could be combined with pagination and filtering.

 :::